ffund/tcp-ip-essentials/lab1/1-3-linux-files-directories.md

 For example, take the `ls` command.
 We can:

 * See one file per output line: `ls -1`
-* See "long" output that includes file permissions, ownership, modification dates: `ls -l`
+* See "long" output that includes file permissions, ownership, size, and modification dates: `ls -l`
 * See "long" output and also sort files in order of time of last modification: `ls -lt`
 * See "long" output and sort files so that the most recently modified file is last: `ls -ltr`